Our Privacy Notice – CIA INSURANCE SERVICES LIMITED

 When you visit our website or contact us you will be expecting us to provide you with a quotation for an insurance product that you have selected.

-We do not require your consent in order to process the information you provide to obtain quotations on your behalf, as the processing of the information is necessary for the performance of the contract with you, or in order to enable us to take steps to enter into a contract with you.
+We do not require your consent to process the information you provide to obtain quotations on your behalf, as the processing of the information is necessary for the performance of the contract with you, or in order to enable us to take steps to enter into a contract with you.

 Therefore, by completing our online forms or requesting a quotation over the telephone, we have a legal basis for processing your personal data to fulfil your needs.

-We collect, use and store your personal information in order to fulfil requests for quotes and products.
+We collect, use and store your personal information to fulfil requests for quotes and products.
 It may also be used to verify your identity and to enable us to carry out anti-money laundering and other financial crime checks where required.
 If you pay by instalments your information may also be used to arrange credit with a third party finance company.

 We may monitor calls, emails, text messages and other communications with you.